tinyredinc/notes/real_estate/fundraiser_guide.md

 # GENERIC GUIDE FOR COSTONE FUNDRAISING PARTNER
 Version: 20230911

+## Lead to Deal

+From leads (potential investors) to deals, we break down the conversion procedure into 5 stages:

+**Stage I - Lead**
+In the early stage, the Fundraising Partner should focus on building a healthy relationship with the potential investor and studying their investment preferences.
+Here's a sample todo list for reference:

+1. Gather information for investor profile registration.
+2. Introduce COSTONE GROUP to the investor.
+3. Promote the appropriate investment project/product.
+4. Answer basic questions about the designated project/product.
+5. Schedule an appointment with COSTONE GROUP.

+**Stage II - Appointment**
+During further communication, both the Fundraising Partner and COSTONE GROUP should collaborate to help the investor gain an in-depth understanding of the project/product.
+Here's a sample checklist for reference:

+1. Sign NDA and NCA documents with COSTONE GROUP.
+2. Complete the Investor Profile Registration (ownership protected).
+3. Conduct a comprehensive presentation about the project/product.
+4. Provide the complete information package for the project/product.

+**Stage III - Due Diligence**
+During this stage, the Fundraising Partner and COSTONE GROUP should collaborate to help the investor complete their due diligence.
+This process might involve visiting the underlying property and coordinating the required meetings.
+Below is a checklist to ensure a comprehensive due diligence process:

+1. Ensure that the general information is accurate.
+2. Ensure that the overall plan is feasible.
+3. Ensure that the projections are reasonable.
+4. Ensure that the calculations are precise.
+5. Ensure the investment terms are fair.

+**Stage IV - Commitment**
+Once the investor completes their due diligence and commits to make an investment, several procedural tasks need to be addressed:

+1. Sign the Commission Agreement (between the Fundraising Partner and COSTONE GROUP).
+2. Sign the Investment Term Sheet (between COSTONE GROUP and the Investor).
+3. Make a deposit of 10-20% to the designated Lawyer Trust Account.
+4. Prepare the remaining funds in anticipation of the capital call.

+**Stage V - Deal**
+This is the final stage in the "Lead to Deal" workflow.
+By reaching this point, a potential investor officially becomes our funding partner, jointly sharing in the growth of our premium-quality projects.

+1. Sign the official Investor Subscription Agreement.
+2. Ensure all funds are in place following the capital call.
+3. Release the commission to FP as per the agreement.
+4. Monitor the progress of the project on a regular basis.

 ## Investor Registration

 Fundraising Partners should prioritize completing the investor registration to establish ownership of the customer.
 Typically, Fundraising Partners should have a thorough understanding and a healthy relationship with their clients and be prepared to provide the following information: